sunandanayab/User-Database-/README.md

 * Update the database connection configuration in the Java program (Main.java) to match your Oracle database setup.

 # Usage
-  Compile the Java program:
+  * Compile the Java files using the following command:
+   1. For package-based file
+      * javac -d .
+FileName.java
+   2. For main program
-* javac Main.java
+      * javac FileName.java(Compilation)
-* Run the program:
-* java Main
+      * java FileName (Running)
-* Follow the prompts in the command prompt interface to enter the user's name and password.
+* Follow the command prompt interface prompts to enter the user's name and password.
 * The program will store the user's credentials in the Oracle database.

 # License